 - 45. The injunctive Class is properly brought and should be maintained as a class action under Rule 23(a), satisfying the class action prerequisites of numerosity, commonality, typicality, and adequacy because: - a.
 Numerosity: Individual joinder of the injunctive Class Members would be wholly impracticable.
 Defendant's Products have been purchased by thousands of people throughout the United States; - b.
 Commonality: Questions of law and fact are common to members of the Class.
 Defendant's misconduct was uniformly directed at all consumers.
 Thus, all members of the Class have a common cause against Defendant to stop its misleading conduct through an injunction.
 Since the issues presented by this injunctive Class deal exclusively with Defendant's misconduct, resolution of these questions would necessarily be common to the entire Class.
 Moreover, there are common questions of law and fact inherent in the resolution of the proposed injunctive class, including, inter alia: - i.
 Resolution of the issues presented in the 23(b)(3) class; - ii.
 Whether members of the Class will continue to suffer harm by virtue of Defendant's deceptive product marketing and labeling; and - iii.
-Whether, on equitable grounds, Defendant should be prevented from continuing to deceptively mislabel its Products as "Natural." - c.
-Typicality: Plaintiff's claims are typical of the claims of the injunctive Class because her claims arise from the same course of conduct (i.e. Defendant's deceptive and misleading marketing, labeling, and advertising practices).
-Plaintiff is a typical representative of the Class because, like all members of the injunctive Class, she purchased Defendant's Products which were sold unfairly and deceptively to consumers throughout the United States.
+Whether, on equitable grounds, Defendant should be prevented from continuing to deceptively mislabel its Products as "Natural?" - c.
+Typicality: Plaintiff's claims are typical of the claims of the injunctive Class because his claims arise from the same course of conduct (i.e. Defendant's deceptive and misleading marketing, labeling, and advertising practices).
+Plaintiff is a typical representative of the Class because, like all members of the injunctive Class, he purchased Defendant's Products which were sold unfairly and deceptively to consumers throughout the United States.

 - d.
 Adequacy: Plaintiff will fairly and adequately represent and protect the interests of the injunctive Class.
-Her consumer protection claims are common to all members of the injunctive Class and she has a strong interest in vindicating her rights.
-In addition, Plaintiff and the Class are represented by counsel who is competent and experienced in both consumer protection and class action litigation. - 46.
+His consumer protection claims are common to all members of the injunctive Class and he has a strong interest in vindicating his rights.
+In addition, Plaintiff and the Class are represented by counsel who is competent and experienced in both consumer protection and class action litigation. - e.
+Superiority: An injunctive class is superior to individual relief because it will allow for resolution while avoiding the unnecessary duplication of efforts and expense that numerous individual actions engender. - 46.
 The injunctive Class is properly brought and should be maintained as a class action under Rule 23(b)(2) because Plaintiff seeks injunctive relief on behalf of the Class Members on grounds generally applicable to the entire injunctive Class.
 Certification under Rule 23(b)(2) is appropriate because Defendant has acted or refused to act in a manner that applies generally to the injunctive Class (i.e. Defendant has marketed its Products using the same misleading and deceptive labeling to all of the Class Members).
 Any final injunctive relief or declaratory relief would benefit the entire injunctive Class as Defendant would be prevented from continuing its misleading and deceptive marketing practices and would be required to honestly disclose to consumers the nature of the contents of its Products.
 Plaintiff would purchase the Products again if the ingredients were changed so that they indeed are "Natural."